eshuaiii/eshuaiii/README.md

 - **🤔 Looking for help with:** How to juggle school life with coding and other hobbies
 - **💬 Ask me about:** First year university experiences, IB
 - **📫 How to reach me:** Say hi!
 Reach me at eric (at) ericshuai (dot) tech
-- **⚡ Fun fact:** I have two music diplomas from the Royal Conservatory of Music: one for piano and another for violin
+- **⚡ Fun fact:** I have two music diplomas from the Royal Conservatory of Music: one for piano and another for violin!